Algorithmic Extensions of Dirac's Theorem: Introduction

 The main result of the paper is the following theorem providing an algorithmic generalization of Dirac's theorem.

 \begin{theorem}[\textbf{Main Theorem}] On an $n$-vertex 2-connected graph $G$, \probDC is solvable in time $2^{\Oh (k+|B|)} \cdot n^{\Oh (1)}$. \end{theorem}

 In other words, \probDC is fixed-parameter tractable parameterized by $k+|B|$ and the dependence on the parameters is single-exponential.
 This dependence is asymptotically optimal up to the Exponential Time Hypothesis (ETH) of Impagliazzo, Paturi, and Zane~\cite{ImpagliazzoPZ01}.
-Solving \probDC in time $2^{o (k+|B|)} \cdot n^{\Oh (1)}$ yields recognizing in time $2^{o(n)}$ whether a graph is Hamiltonian.
-A subexponential algorithm deciding Hamiltonicity will fail ETH.
+Solving \probDC in time $2^{o (k)} \cdot n^{\Oh (1)}$ even with $B = \emptyset$ yields recognizing in time $2^{o(n)}$ whether a graph is Hamiltonian.
+A subexponential algorithm deciding Hamiltonicity would fail ETH.
+In \Cref{thm:hard_on_B} we show that solving \probDC in time $2^{o (|B|)} \cdot n^{\Oh (1)}$ even for $k = 1$ would contradict ETH as well.
 It is also \classNP-complete to decide whether a $2$-connected graph $G$ has a cycle of length at least $(2+\varepsilon)\delta(G)$ for any $\varepsilon> 0$ (\Cref{thm:tightness}).

 The 2-connectivity requirement in the statement of the theorem is important---without it \probDC is already \classNP-complete for $k=|B|=0$.
 Indeed, for an $n$-vertex graph $G$ construct a graph $H$ by attaching to each vertex of $G$ a clique of size $n/2$.
 Then $H$ has a cycle of length at least $2\delta (H)\geq n$ if and only if $G$ is Hamiltonian.
 However, when instead of a cycle we are looking for a long path, the 2-connectivity requirement could be omitted.
 More precisely, consider the following problem.